 Regardless of your reporting strategy, nothing completely protects you from an IRS audit.
 The exact method for determining who is selected for an IRS audit is a closely guarded secret.
 So, you need proper defense.

 Founded in 2015, CryptoTaxAudit defends crypto traders and investors during IRS crypto tax audits, appeals, and when necessary, in tax court.
 The company has an experienced team of crypto tax experts including CPAs, enrolled agents, forensic accountants, and gain calculation staff.

-CryptoTaxAudit protects its clients with Audit Defense, its flagship membership service.
-Audit Defense was created in response to the growing cost of defense against the virtually unlimited IRS enforcement budget and the IRS’ tenacious focus on crypto owners.
+CryptoTaxAudit protects its clients with IRS Guard Dog, its flagship membership service.
+IRS Guard Dog was created in response to the growing cost of defense against the virtually unlimited IRS enforcement budget and the IRS’ tenacious focus on crypto owners.